Ferromagnetism

 Ferromagnetism is a property of certain materials (such as iron) that results in a significant, observable magnetic permeability, and in many cases, a significant magnetic coercivity, allowing the material to form a permanent magnet.
-Ferromagnetic materials are familiar metals that are noticeably attracted to a magnet, a consequence of their substantial magnetic permeability.
+Ferromagnetic materials are noticeably attracted to a magnet, which is a consequence of their substantial magnetic permeability.

 Magnetic permeability describes the induced magnetization of a material due to the presence of an external magnetic field.
-This temporarily induced magnetization, for example, inside a steel plate, accounts for its attraction to the permanent magnet.
-Whether or not that steel plate acquires a permanent magnetization itself depends not only on the strength of the applied field but on the so-called coercivity of the ferromagnetic material, which can vary greatly.
+For example, this temporary magnetization inside a steel plate accounts for the plate's attraction to a magnet.
+Whether or not that steel plate then acquires permanent magnetization depends on both the strength of the applied field and on the coercivity of that particular piece of steel (which varies with the steel's chemical composition and any heat treatment it may have undergone).

-In physics, several different types of material magnetism have been distinguished.
-Ferromagnetism (along with the similar effect ferrimagnetism) is the strongest type and is responsible for the common phenomenon of magnetism in magnets encountered in everyday life.
-Substances respond weakly to magnetic fields with three other types of magnetism—paramagnetism, diamagnetism, and antiferromagnetism—but the forces are usually so weak that they can be detected only by sensitive instruments in a laboratory.
-An everyday example of a permanent magnet formed from a ferromagnetic material is a refrigerator magnet, such as those used to hold paper on a refrigerator door.
-The attraction between a magnet and a ferromagnetic material like iron has been described as "the quality of magnetism first apparent to the ancient world and to us today".
+In physics, multiple types of material magnetism have been distinguished.
+Ferromagnetism (along with the similar effect ferrimagnetism) is the strongest type and is responsible for the common phenomenon of everyday magnetism.
+A common example of a permanent magnet is a refrigerator magnet.
+Substances respond weakly to magnetic fields by three other types of magnetism—paramagnetism, diamagnetism, and antiferromagnetism—but the forces are usually so weak that they can be detected only by lab instruments.